Cal vs. Stanford NCAA Football Odds, Plays and Insights | November 20, 2021

 - Stanford is 3-7-0 against the spread this season.

-- The Cardinal have covered the spread twice this season when underdogs by 4 points or more (in six chances).
+- The Cardinal have covered the spread twice this season when underdogs by 5 points or more (in five chances).

-- Stanford's games this season have gone over the point total four times in 10 opportunities (40%).
+- Stanford's games this year have hit the over four times in 10 opportunities (40%).

-- When Stanford scores more than 22.2 points, it is 3-2 against the spread and 3-2 overall.
+- When Stanford records more than 22.2 points, it is 3-2 against the spread and 3-2 overall.

-- Stanford is 2-1 against the spread and 2-1 overall when the team amasses more than 362.4 yards.
+- In games that Stanford picks up over 362.4 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Cardinal have 15 turnovers this season, equal to the number of takeaways for the Golden Bears.